 I hope you find this article worthwhile in improving your BJJ standing game.
 So, don’t be afraid to experiment with the takedown tactics outlined above.

-Please share your thoughts with us: What are your favorite Brazilian jiu-jitsu takedowns?
+Please share your thoughts: What are your favorite Brazilian jiu-jitsu takedowns?